hewjzzz/hewjzzz.github.io/blog/source/_posts/about-me.md

 My main research interests relate to security and privacy issues in ubiquitous computing systems.
 I studied contextual access control systems in smart homes in terms of both users' mental models (USENIX Security 2018, PETS 2024) and sensing techniques (EuroS&P 2021).
 My recent project is around network traffic analysis for smart home devices.
 Outside smart homes, I am also generally interested in any IoT systems (or CPS).
 It is exciting to think about all the technologies that might have a physical impact in one's daily life and how we can make them more secure.

-__I am on the academic job market this year, looking for tenure-track faculty positions.
-If you are interested in talking with me, please don't hesitate to send me an email. :)__

 ---

 # [Employment](#Employment)